Last Updated: December 11, 2024

 In short, not following the rules can defeat the purpose of your LLC’s existence: personal asset protection.

-There are a few different types of LLCs in Minnesota, each with their own nuances.
+There are a few different types of LLCs in Minnesota, each with its own nuances.
 Explore the different types of LLCs in Minnesota — from single-member LLCs to series LLCs — and find out which type suits your business model.

 A single-member LLC is a limited liability company with just one owner or member.
 That member maintains exclusive management rights.